Trump lawyers argue that Democrats only want to overthrow the elections - Go Tech Daily

 “Give America a fair trial,” said senior Democratic impeacher, California MP Adam Schiff.
 “It is worth it.”

 The seven democratic prosecutors brought video clips, email correspondence, and lessons from American history to their arguments when they asked Trump to vote in the 2020 election.
-It is about the security of the US elections, America’s place in the world and the control of the power of the President
+It is about the security of the US elections, America’s place in the world and control of the power of the President.

 On Saturday morning, House managers went through the Capitol at 9:30 a.m. to send the 28,578-page report on their case to the Senate.